Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 3. Garbage Collecting Unused Code

-By default, the compiler compiles an entire source file into one massive binary block.
+By default, the compiler compiles the entire source file into one massive binary block.
 Even if you only use one function from a library, the linker will stuff the entire library's code into Flash.

 3.1 Compiler Side: Sectioning